421 4.3.2: System Not Accepting Mail

 Common Causes

-• Mail server is down for maintenance
+• The other mail server is currently undergoing maintenance

 How to Fix This